 Under Alternative C1, elements of the RCPP would be directly impacted by the construction of the River Pavilion.
-Because of the location of the expansion project, Alternative C1 would have no impact on the following contributing resources: The Arts of Peace, Millet Lamp posts, Stone Seawalls, Rock Creek, the Chesapeake and Ohio Canal, and the Sycamore Allee.
+Because of the location of the expansion project, Alternative C1 would have no impact on the following contributing resources: The Arts of Peace, Millet Lamp posts, Stone Seawalls, Rock Creek, and the Chesapeake and Ohio Canal.
+Alternative C1 would be developed to avoid impacting trees within the Sycamore Allee and therefore would have no adverse effect on the resource.
 Alternative C1 would, however, impact the following resources: the Roadway and the Network of Trails.
 Under Alternative C1, the River Pavilion would block panoramic views of the Potomac River and Theodore Roosevelt Island from sections of the RCPP Roadway and Trail.
 Also under Alternative C1, a trail spur would connect the existing RCPP Trail with the lower level of the River Pavilion.
 This would impact the perceived width and character of the trail within the project area and would alter design elements such as the paving materials and landscaping.
 Alternative C1 would have an adverse effect on the RCPP.
-(See Figures 43-44.)
+(See Figures 37-38.)

-Figure 43: Rendering of the proposed river pavilion under Alternative C1 illustrating effects on views looking north from the RCPP.
+Figure 37: Rendering of the proposed river pavilion under Alternative C1 illustrating effects on views looking north from the RCPP.

-Figure 44: Rendering of the proposed river pavilion under Alternative C1 illustrating effects on views looking south from the RCPP.
+Figure 38: Rendering of the proposed river pavilion under Alternative C1 illustrating effects on views looking south from the RCPP.

-Under Alternative C2, elements of the RCPP would be directly impacted by the construction of the River Pavilion.
-Because of the location of the expansion project, Alternative C2 would have no impact on the following contributing resources: The Arts of Peace, Millet Lamp posts, Stone Seawalls, Rock Creek, the Chesapeake and Ohio Canal, and the Sycamore Allee.
-Alternative C2 would, however, impact the following contributing resources: the Roadway and the Network of Trails.
-Under Alternative C2, the River Pavilion - and to a lesser extent the access bridge - would block panoramic views of the Potomac River and Theodore Roosevelt Island from sections of the RCPP Roadway and Trail.
-In addition, the access bridge would extend across the northbound and southbound lanes of the Roadway and across the Trail and be a visual distraction from intended views from sections of the Roadway and Trail.
-Also under Alternative C2, a trail spur would connect the existing RCPP Trail with the lower level of the River Pavilion.
-This would impact the perceived width and character of the trail within the project area and would alter design elements such as the paving materials and landscaping.
-Alternative C2 would have an adverse effect on the RCPP.
-(See Figures 45-46.)
+- 1 Alternative C2: Two Land-Based Pavilions Plus River Pavilion with Bridge Crossing - 2 Under Alternative C2, elements of the RCPP would be directly impacted by the construction of the River - 3 Pavilion.
+Because of the location of the expansion project, Alternative C2 would have no impact on the - 4 following contributing resources: The Arts of Peace, Millet Lamp posts, Stone Seawalls, Rock Creek, and - 5 the Chesapeake and Ohio Canal.
+Alternative C2 would be developed to avoid impacting trees within the - 6 Sycamore Allee and therefore would have no adverse effect on the resource.
+Alternative C2 would, - 7 however, impact the following contributing resources: the Roadway and the Network of Trails.
+Under - 8 Alternative C2, the River Pavilion and to a lesser extent the access bridge would block panoramic - 9 views of the Potomac River and Theodore Roosevelt Island from sections of the RCPP Roadway and Trail. - 10 In addition, the access bridge would extend across the northbound and southbound lanes of the - 11 Roadway and across the Trail and be a visual distraction from intended views from sections of the - 12 Roadway and Trail.
+Also under Alternative C2, a trail spur would connect the existing RCPP Trail with the - lower level of the River Pavilion.
+This would impact the perceived width and character of the trail within - the project area and would alter design elements such as the paving materials and landscaping. - 15 Alternative C2 would have an adverse effect on the RCPP.
+(See Figures 39-40.)

-Figure 45: Rendering of the proposed river pavilion under Alternative C2 illustrating effects on views looking north from the RCPP.
+Figure 39: Rendering of the proposed river pavilion under Alternative C2 illustrating effects on views looking north from the RCPP.

-Figure 46: Rendering of the proposed river pavilion under Alternative C2 illustrating effects on views looking south from the RCPP.
+Figure 40: Rendering of the proposed river pavilion under Alternative C2 illustrating effects on views looking south from the RCPP.